-Thought we were down battling it out in this previous post?
+Thought we were done battling it out in this previous post?
 On no, I’m here to present some more topics that have parents debating – pitting skill against skill – when it comes to the proper way to raise children.

 Which, by the way, there is no proper way to raise a child.
 Feed them, clean them, shelter them and love them – and make sure they don’t turn into a-holes.
 So easy.